 The number of double bonds tells us about the stability of fats.
-Double bonds are unstable when they are exposed to a number of elements, such as light, heat, and oxygen, leading to what is called fat oxidation.
+Double bonds are unstable when they are exposed to a number of elements.
+These elements include light, heat, and oxygen, leading to what is called fat oxidation.
 So polyunsaturated fats are the most unstable since they have many double bonds.
 In contrast, saturated fats are extremely stable, and monounsaturated fats are highly resistant to oxidative damage.

 When fats oxidize, they form unhealthy molecules called advanced lipid oxidation end products (ALEs).
-These ALEs cause an inflammatory reaction in the circulatory system, as well as the liver, kidney, lungs, and gut, and are thought to have negative impacts on human health.
+These ALEs cause an inflammatory reaction in the circulatory system, as well as the liver, kidney, lungs, and gut.
+These are thought to have negative impacts on human health.

-The smoke point of an oil or fat is the temperature at which, under specific and defined conditions, an oil begins to produce a continuous bluish smoke that becomes clearly visible.
+The smoke point of oil or fat is the temperature at which, under specific and defined conditions, it begins to produce a continuous bluish smoke that becomes clearly visible.
 The oil that has a low smoke point is not suitable for many cooking methods such as deep-frying.

 Heating the oil above its smoke point increases the likelihood of oxidative damage and the creation of potentially harmful compounds.
 The oil also has a bitter flavor when it is burnt.
 Therefore, it loses both nutritional value and taste.

 Extra virgin olive oil has three key elements that make it suitable for cooking: it contains mostly monounsaturated fats, has a smoke point that is suitable for various cooking methods, and has a high level of protective antioxidants.